BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG

 Rituxan is administered as two intravenous infusions, 15 days apart.
 Infusion usually requires two to four hours.
 Rituxan begins taking effect about six weeks after the second infusion.
 Effects may last for up to six months.
 You can receive another course of Rituxan six months after the second infusion.

 Your doctor may order regular tests to monitor your blood cell counts while you are taking Rituxan.

 Consult your doctor before receiving vaccines while taking Rituxan.

 Use effective birth control while you are on Rituxan.

 Always follow your doctor’s instructions exactly when taking Rituxan.

 Rituxan can cause life-threatening side effects.
-Rituxan has caused severe infusion reactions and serious infections in some people.
+Rituxan has caused severe infusion reactions in some people.
 In rare cases, Rituxan has been linked to a serious brain infection called progressive multifocal leukoencephalopathy (PML).
 Tell your doctor immediately if you experience neurological symptoms such as confusion, weakness on one side of the body, vision changes, difficulty talking or walking, or trouble concentrating.
-Rituxan can cause the Hepatitis B virus to reactivate in those who carry it.
-Rituxan can also cause severe skin rash and mouth sores.
+Rituxan can cause hepatitis B virus reactivation as well as severe skin rash and mouth sores.